 CENELEC

 In brief, TC8X WG03, the committee that represents CENELEC, agrees with the technical contents of the ENSTO-E report.
-However, it is emphasized that the does not provide the required degree of technical details to allow an effective harmonization in Europe.
+However, it is emphasized that this does not provide the required degree of technical details to allow an effective harmonization in Europe.

-To avoid a further differentiation of national requirements, especially for technically challenging items such as GFM, the application of international and European standards must become the principle in all Member States and national implementations deviating from or exceeding European standards must become the exception.
+To avoid a further differentiation of national requirements, especially for technically challenging items such as GFM, CENELEC states that the application of international and European standards must become the principle in all Member States and national implementations deviating from or exceeding European standards must become the exception.

 Therefore, the reference to standardisation in the Article 7 of the draft NC RfG 2.0 needs to be strengthened, and standards must not only be “considered” but also must be “applied” and deviations from European standards must be reasoned and should only be accepted by National Regulatory Authorities (NRAs) if technically not avoidable.